Quick facts

 – Deaths by road user type: 41.4% car, 37.5% light trucks, 0.0% large trucks, 18.0% motorcycles, 3.1% other or unknown

 Maine gets good marks for its driving safety laws from the Advocates for Highway and Auto Safety, though it recommends requiring helmets for all motorcycle riders, placing restrictions on young drivers, and prohibiting open containers.
-A law requiring hands-free phone use took effect last year, but the state’s transportation officials warn that chronic underfunding has prevented the state from investing more in its roads and bridges, a potential hazard for drivers.
+A hands-free phone law is in effect, and transportation officials warn that chronic underfunding has prevented the state from investing more in its roads and bridges, a potential hazard for drivers.

 Isamare // Shutterstock